 Before you attempt to introduce new chickens to your flock, apart from the methods and other information above, also take further effort to keep these tips in mind for easy and smooth integration of your flock

 - If necessary, add a couple of perch to the coop.
-When the new chickens attempt to roost, there’s a big chance that old chickens will peck them.
+When the new chickens attempt to roost, there’s a significant likelihood that the older chickens will peck them.
 Provide more space so that every chicken can roost properly.

 - Offer areas of privacy for new flock mates.
 Installing roosting perch high enough in the run may provide a haven for the chickens.
 Another possibility is to offer enclosed areas within the coop for chickens to flee if old chickens attack them.